AdKats/AdKats/README.md

     Valid groups can be seen on github, in the adkatsspecialgroups.json file.
     Players can be added by ID, or by identifier (name, guid, or IP), and can be assigned a game and server to apply them to.
-    If you use player IDs then you wont need to update player names if they change their names, the player names will automatically update when they join the server;
+    If you use player IDs then you won't need to update player names if they change their names, the player names will automatically update when they join the server;
-    This is especially good to use when whitelisting for the hacker-checker.
+    This is especially good to use when whitelisting for the AntiCheat system.
     Leave fields blank to indicate wildcard, for example leaving the server column blank for player will mean it applies to all servers of their game.
     If you specify the server, the group you have them assigned to will only apply for that one server.